whu-luojian/gojs-vue/README.md

 ## Installation

 gojs-vue can be installed via NPM.
-This package has peer dependencies on GoJS and vue-property-decorator, so make sure those are also installed or included on your application.
+This package has peer dependencies on `gojs` and `vue-property-decorator`, so make sure those are also installed or included on your application.

 ### NPM